Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Structural identifiability

 \subsection{Methodology}

-We conducted symbolic structural identifiability analysis using \textit{StructuralIdentifiability.jl} \cite{stigter2023identifiability}, a Julia package that employs differential algebra methods to determine identifiability of parameters in ODE models.
-For each model, we analyzed two scenarios: (1) known initial conditions (ICs), where the initial values of all state variables are assumed to be known exactly, and (2) unknown initial conditions, where ICs are treated as additional unknown parameters to be estimated.
-The distinction between known and unknown ICs is critical, as identifiability results can differ substantially depending on whether ICs must be inferred from data \cite{walter1997identification}.
+We conducted symbolic structural identifiability analysis using \textit{StructuralIdentifiability.jl} \cite{stigter2023identifiability}, a Julia package that applies differential algebra methods to determine the identifiability of parameters in ODE models.
+For each model, we analyzed two scenarios: (1) Known initial conditions, where the initial values of all state variables are assumed to be known exactly, and (2) unknown initial conditions, where the initial conditions are treated as additional unknown parameters to be estimated.
+The distinction between known and unknown initial conditions is critical, as the identifiability results can differ substantially depending on whether initial conditions must be inferred from the data \cite{walter1997identification}.